euro-ix/route-server-wg/README.md

 Initial scope is to store meeting notes from past meetings and also keep track of the Open Items that we work as a community

 ## Last meeting

+18-19 of March 2025 in Dublin, hosted by INEX

+## Previous meetings

- 13-14 of March 2024 in Rome, hosted by NAMEX
+- 13-14 of March 2024 in Rome, hosted by NAMEX
+- 21-22 of March 2023 in Torino, hosted by TOP-IX

 ## Current working items